simone-tugnetti/adaptive-dimensions/README.md

 - **Functionality**: Support for both Android Native and KMP development.
 - **Compatibility**: Support for various devices, such as Smartphones, Tablets, Desktop and Watches.
 - **Lightweight**: Total size of 1Mb and depends only on Kotlin, Compose Fundamentals, Material and Size Unit.
-- **Modern**: Kotlin-first and interoperates with modern libraries including Compose, Material3 Adaptive and Dokka.
+- **Modern**: Made in Kotlin-first and interoperates with modern libraries including Compose, Material3 Adaptive and Dokka.

 <br>